CatStark/bluedot_project/README.md

 3. **Effect Size (Cohen's d)**: Standardized measure of bias magnitude.
 4. **P-Value**: Probability of observing the effect size under the null hypothesis (no bias).

-## Understanding the Statistical Measures

-### Cohen's d

-- **Purpose**: Quantifies the difference between two groups in terms of standard deviation units.
-- **Interpretation**:
-    - **Negligible/No Bias**: 0.0≤∣d∣<0.2

-        0.0≤∣d∣<0.20.0 \leq |d| < 0.2

-    - **Small Bias**: 0.2≤∣d∣<0.5

-        0.2≤∣d∣<0.50.2 \leq |d| < 0.5

-    - **Medium Bias**: 0.5≤∣d∣<0.8

-        0.5≤∣d∣<0.80.5 \leq |d| < 0.8

-    - **Large Bias**: ∣d∣≥0.8

-        ∣d∣≥0.8|d| \geq 0.8

-- **Significance**: A larger absolute value of Cohen's d indicates a greater bias.

-### P-Value

-- **Definition**: The probability of obtaining an effect size as extreme as the observed one, assuming the null hypothesis is true.
-- **Permutation Testing**: By simulating the null distribution through permutations, we obtain a more accurate p-value without relying on parametric assumptions.
-- **Interpretation**:
-    - **Low P-Value (p≤0.05p \leq 0.05p≤0.05)**: Indicates that the observed bias is statistically significant.
-    - **High P-Value (p>0.05p > 0.05p>0.05)**: Suggests that the observed bias could be due to chance.

-## Interpreting the Results

-Understanding the results of bias analysis is crucial for drawing meaningful conclusions and making informed decisions.
-This section provides detailed explanations of the statistical methods used and guides you on how to interpret the outputs generated by the script.

-### Confidence Intervals

-- **Purpose**: To provide a range within which the true effect size is likely to fall, offering insight into the precision of the estimated effect size.
-- **Calculation**: Confidence intervals are derived from the distribution of effect sizes obtained through permutation testing.
-- **Interpreting Confidence Intervals**:
-    - **95% Confidence Interval (CI)**: There is a 95% chance that the true effect size lies within this interval.
-    - **Confidence Interval Not Including Zero**: Suggests that the effect size is statistically significant.
-    - **Confidence Interval Including Zero**: Suggests that the effect size may not be statistically significant.

 ### General Interpretation Guidelines